sifisKoen/K8s-and-Docker-Tutorials/Kubernetes Objects/ReplicaSet.md

 Replicas and create a replication controler:

---> You need to write e .ylm file like :
+--> You need to write a .ylm file like :